Table of Contents

 Common Vs Preferred Stock

 In order to better understand the concept of capital stock, it is important to have a basic idea of common stock and preferred stock of a company and the difference between the two.
 Most common type of stock issued by a company, equity shares (common stock) entitles shareholders with different rights as compared to preferred stock.
-It allows the investor to be a part of company’s growth and profit.
+It allows the investor to be a part of the company’s growth and profit.
 Also, the holders of common stock have the privilege to vote on company matters while holders of preferred stock typically do not.
 But that doesn’t make preferred stock any less lucrative.
 Holders of preferred stock have right on fixed dividends and take precedence over common stockholders in case of bankruptcy.
-Thus, whether to buy a common or preferred stock is a decision that needs to be taken very cautiously and keeping in mind the risk appetite of the investor.
+Thus, whether to buy common or preferred stock is a decision that needs to be taken very cautiously and keeping in mind the risk appetite of the investor.

 Capital Stock Calculation

 Capital stock calculation can be broken down into determining common stock balance and preferred stock balance.
 Common stock balance can be calculated by multiplying the par value of the common stock with the number of common shares outstanding.

 In a similar fashion, a preferred stock balance can be calculated by multiplying the par value of the preferred stock with the number of preference shares outstanding.
 The par value of a stock is the initial price at which the stock is offered to the public.

 Finding out the par value of a common stock or per share value, in other words, is easy, as this information is readily available in the stock certificates.
 It is a fixed amount in dollars allocated to each common share.
 On the other hand, to determine the par value of preferred stock, one would have to look into the prospectus of the preferred stock.

 Capital Stock Example